mikeger/blog/presentations/build_time/build_time.md

 # Different goals

-→ For CI, clean build must be optimized
+→ For CI, the clean build must be optimized
 → For local development, incremental builds must be fast

 ---